ethereum/web3.py/docs/web3.txpool.rst

     * Delegates to ``txpool_inspect`` RPC Method

-    Returns a textual summary of all transactions currently pending for inclusing in the next block(s) as well as ones that are scheduled for future execution.
+    Returns a textual summary of all transactions currently pending for including in the next block(s) as well as ones that are scheduled for future execution.

     .. code-block:: python